 MSDs in the workplace can cause severe and debilitating symptoms that not only result in illness, but injury.
 Symptoms of MSDs in the workplace include:

-Musculoskeletal disorders are among the most prevalent medical problems in the U.S. They accounted for more than 31% of all injury and illness cases in 2015.
+Musculoskeletal disorders are among the most prevalent medical problems in the U.S. According to the Bureau of Labor Statistics (BLS), musculoskeletal disorders involving the back accounted for about 40 percent of all work-related musculoskeletal disorders.

 Often MSDs can be prevented by simple and inexpensive changes in the workplace: